nkinesis/soen-6461-a4/README.md

 - Provide a Java implementation for method issueBooking(..).
 - Provide a Java implementation for method makeNewBooking(..).

 This repo is actually an Eclipse project, so you can load it into Eclipse or just inspect the Java files inside the SRC folder.
+The issueBooking method is on RailCompany.java.
+The makeNewBooking method is in Booking.java.